awmottaz/supd/README.md

     supd help [<command>]
     supd [global_options] <command> [arguments]

+Summary:
+    supd is a simple command line app to help you track your daily updates, the plan you have for the day and the tasks you actually completed.
+These updates are all saved in a single JSON file (see "Environment" below).

 Environment:

-    If the SUPD_FILE environment variable is set to a valid file path, then this file will be used for the updates file.
+    If the SUPD_FILE environment variable is set, then this file will be used for the updates file.
 The "-f" global flag overrides this setting.
 If neither are set, "$HOME/supd.json" is used.

 Global options: